Survivor Series: WarGames (2022–present)

 On September 19, 2022, WWE executive Triple H announced that the 2022 Survivor Series would not be based on the brand supremacy concept.
 Additionally, he announced that the event would feature two WarGames matches, one each for the men and women, marking the first time for a main roster WWE event to feature the match.
 The 2022 event was in turn renamed as Survivor Series: WarGames, and it was also the first Survivor Series held on a Saturday.
 The NXT brand previously held an annual WarGames event from 2017 to 2021.
 With the WarGames match moving to the main roster for Survivor Series, this subsequently ended NXT's WarGames event, which was replaced by Deadline.

 In an interview with The Ringer in regards to WarGames at Survivor Series, Triple H said:

 The tradition of the Survivor Series has ebbed and flowed and changed slightly over time, but this will be similar to that.
 This will not be Raw versus SmackDown.
 It will be much more story-line driven.
 I still look at it as a traditional component to Survivor Series in there because it's large teams of people competing.
 We just upped the ante a little bit with WarGames and made it evolve.
 Survivor Series has been an amazing event for 36 years.
 And it needs to evolve a little bit and this year seemed like the right time to do it.

 During the Survivor Series: WarGames post-event press conference, Triple H was asked if the WarGames match would become a permanent fixture at Survivor Series and he said "we'll see", citing the success of the 2022 event.
 In regards to the event not including a traditional Survivor Series match, he was asked if the match was done for good and he said they "weren't done with anything", noting that this year was the time to freshen up the event but the traditional match could see a return at future events.
 Triple H also revealed that the 2022 event was the highest-grossing Survivor Series of all time as well as the most viewed.
-The 2023, 2024, and 2025 events would also retain the WarGames concept.
+The events since have retained the WarGames concept.